Ponderings on sobriety, neurodivergence, mental health & wellbeing

 Are you in an abusive relationship - with alcohol?

 Ever look at women or men in terrible, toxic relationships and wonder why they don’t just end it?
+Or why those who experience abuse from their partner might leave only to return again and again?

 It doesn’t make any logical sense.
 Often, we can look at those situations from the outside and it’s unfathomable to us.

+But is it?
 Isn’t this similar to what so many of us do in our relationships with alcohol?

 Read More